 - Class Recording Guidelines - These University guidelines should be followed when recording class lectures, presentations, and demonstrations.

-- Contingency Planning for Academic Unit Heads (DOC) - This document provides assistance to academic unit heads for contingency planning in the event of a faculty member's extended absence, or multiple student absences in a class, related to COVID-19.
+- Contingency Planning for Academic Unit Heads (PDF) - This document provides assistance to academic unit heads for contingency planning in the event of a faculty member's extended absence, or multiple student absences in a class, related to COVID-19.

 - Contingency Planning for Instructors - Use the Contingency Planning resource for guidance on how to handle class meeting disruptions when absences occur or emergencies arise.

 - Enforcing Mask Compliance in Instructional Spaces: Guidance for Instructors (DOC) - Based on guidance from the University, this document offers recommendations for instructors to respond to incidences of noncompliance to mask policy.